 The Division of the State Architect (DSA) oversees construction projects on California K–14 campuses by providing plan review and approval, and construction oversight of projects, in response to applications from California school and community college districts.

-For questions related to PV projects, contact DSA at:
+For questions related to PV projects, email your inquiry to:

 Division of the State Architect